Low AST Levels: Should you worry?

 Any AST level below the reference range for your laboratory is considered low AST.

-Other experts consider levels below 5 U/L are low AST levels.
+Other experts consider levels below 5 U/L to be low AST levels.
 Moreover, some laboratories do not have a lower reference range for AST.

 What does it mean if your AST level is low?

 Low AST levels are generally not a cause of concern.
 There is no such disease called low AST levels.
 However, many people accidentally discover that their AST Levels are below the reference range.

 And this may be the reason why you are reading this article today.
 No need to worry or get anxious about such levels of AST.

 A low AST level doesn’t necessarily mean you have a health issue.
 However, it can mean you are not within the 95% percent of people within the reference range.

 Low levels of AST can be attributed to the statistical way used to calculate the reference range for AST.
 The reference ranges often are designed to include the majority (95%) of the people.

 The clinical significance of the AST test is when it is high, not low.
 And bear in mind that some labs don’t even have a lower reference range for AST.

 Some people may typically have low AST levels during routine laboratory investigations.
 However, there is no need to worry, which may be related to how the reference range is calculated (explained before).

 AST levels are highest among children and decline with age (reference).
 AST is released from healthy liver cells in average amounts (within reference ranges).
 As the liver age, the total number of liver cells may begin to decline, which lead to low AST levels.